 The quilt above, Turquoise Trail, is tied in a grid pattern across the quilt, which I marked first.

 My first video on my new YouTube channel is about tying quilt layers together.
 I tied my first quilt together, made of my daughter’s baby clothes (which I show in the video).
-It was made about 16 years ago, and I didn’t know how else to “quilt” it, other than spend lots of money sending it to a long arm quilter.
-And I didn’t know how to even find one.
-So, I decided to tie it, after seeing some pictures of antique quilts that were tied.
+I made it 20 year ago, not understanding how else to “quilt” it.
+Looking at some pictures of antique quilts, made sense to tie it.

-The Eiderdown quilt from my first book, pictured above.
-I tied it at the corners of each square, using perle cotton, but knotted the threads on the back instead of the front, for a smoother look on the front.
+The Eiderdown quilt from my first book, pictured above, was tied it at the corners of each square, using perle cotton, but the knots were positioned on the back instead of the front, giving the front a smoother look.

 There is a lot of emphasis these days on free-motion quilting on your home machine, or elaborate long arm quilting.
 I am loving free motion quilting, most definitely.
 But if its not your thing, let me assure you, those ties on that first quilt have held up beautifully through several washings).
-It’s an easy, doable, fun method to get those quilt layers “quilted” together and as an added bonus, will create some nice surface texture.
+But don’t let your quilt tops languish in a UFO pile, quilt them!

 Have you ever tried tying quilt layers?
 I’d love to hear your thoughts or suggestions about things you’d like me to do videos on.